How to Use This Guide

 Use this guide to inform your social network and encourage them to speak up with us.
 There's power in numbers!
 You can start by sharing this message!

 The good news?
-We know what we need to do.
+We know what we need to do and how to do it.

 It comes down to switching to cleaner energy like solar, protecting and restoring natural places that can store more carbon, updating our electric grid (which is older than the TV), and inventing the next great technology.

 We put people on the moon.
 We made supercomputers that fit in your pocket.
-We are fully capable of doing all of these things.
+We are fully capable of doing all of these things, and doing them in time.

 We can do these things if we make it known that we believe in the promise of clean energy, not only to lessen the impacts of climate change but to support jobs and economic growth.